 I have a lot of favorite characters from books and movies and TV shows, but I'm rarely all that into the bad guys.
 People say that villains are the characters you "love to hate" but I never experienced that until the summer before college.
-That's when I encountered the first villain I truly fell in love with as a character.
+That's when I encountered the first villain whose character writing I truly fell in love with.
 I now have two and half on my list of favorite villains.

-Heath Ledger's "The Joker" from The Dark Knight
+The Joker from The Dark Knight

 I discovered the first of my favorite villains the summer after twelfth grade when I went on a superhero movie streak.
-Heath Ledger's portrayal of the Joker in The Dark Knight, to be specific.
-He's what made that movie one of my favorite superhero films.
-I don't really know the Joker spoke to me so much, but I fell in love, for the first time, with a villain.
-Not the kind of love you have for other characters, but a sick kind of love where you're just going, "That.
+Heath Ledger's portrayal of the Joker in The Dark Knight made that movie one of my favorite superhero films.
+I don't really know why the Joker spoke to me so much, but I fell in love, for the first time, with a villain.
+It's not the kind of love I have for other characters, but instead a sick kind of love where I'm just going, "That.
 Is.
 Brilliant."
 To this day, I smile when I think of Heath Ledger's Joker.
 Which is somewhat ironic, but anyway.

 The Joker, for those of you who don't know, is basically Batman's archnemesis.
 His catchphrase is "Why so serious?"
 His symbol is the Joker card.
 He has nasty scars on the edges of his mouth that he brings out using clown makeup.
 Heath Ledger's portrayal has the Joker as, essentially, a madman, but the kind of madman who follows a careful pattern of almost architectural destruction, in order to "watch the world burn."
-He's brilliant and clever, and his plan, which leads to the ruination of many, is just as brilliant.
+He's brilliant and clever, and his plan, which leads to the ruination of many, is just as smart.
 He pretends to be too wild to have a full-out plan, but by the end of the movie, he very clearly has known what he was doing the entire time.

-Tom Hiddleston's "Loki" from The Avengers
+Loki from The Avengers

 Loki, for those of you who do not know, is Thor's adopted brother and archnemesis.
 He is an alien Asgardian based off of the Norse god of mischief, which makes him an appropriate villain.
 He's also probably the god of fangirl, given how many girls are in love with Tom Hiddleston and Loki both, but that's another story.
 In his character arc, Loki has gone from being desperate, jealous, and misguided in his search for his father's love, to trying to conquer his "rightful" throne on Earth, to manipulating everyone by becoming an unsteady hero with his own interests at heart.
 Manipulation, for me, seems to be key.
 He is definitely coming closer and closer to my ideal for a villain: psychologically manipulative, off-kilter, and brilliant.

 Who are your favorite villains and why?